Simona-Velichkovska/HatShopWebAppWAzureDB/README.md

 # Hat Shop
+## Visit on: hatshopwebappwazuredb20230403030551.azurewebsites.net

 ## Using ASP.NET CORE 6 and Razor Pages with Azure Cloud  Database.
+Deployed on Azure Services

 ### Current capabilities of the Web application
 On the front page of the web application we have a list of all available items to the users.
 The users can then search them, filter through them, sort them, page through them.
 The users can also clear their search.
 The user can also click to view all the details of each item.
 The user can create an account, log in if they have an existing account and log out if they are already logged in.
 The user can also